-A Lucy Lutheran and Whitney Witness Dialogue
+The Lucy Lutheran and Whitney Witness Dialogues

 Join Lucy Lutheran and Whitney Witness as they discuss what it means to live a scripturally sound life and to be a part of our Church as God intended.